KvanTTT/Articles/Modern-Presentations-Format/English.md

   <tr>
     <td width=120><img src="Print.svg" >
     </td>
-    <td>The text of slides and notes can be easily printed (for example, for rehearsal).
+    <td>The text of slides and notes can be easily printed (for example, for training).
         It is <a href=https://raw.githubusercontent.com/KvanTTT/Presentations/master/2018-05-15-Source-code-analyzers-how-generalizable-are-they/English.md>
         a plain text</href> with a minimum of garbage.
     </td>